 Tanner Carollo is the Assistant Director.
 He provides leadership, supervision, and project management support for the Office of Institutional Research & Analytics.
 Tanner coordinates with other offices and departments to provide discoveries, innovations, communication and strategies for the diffusion of institutional intelligence across campus constituents to advance data informed decision making and improve business processes to support student success initiatives.
 He received his Ed.D in Educational Leadership from California State University, San Bernardino.

 Akira Kanatsu is a Research Analyst.
-He writes reports to summarize statistical findings in support of assessment, planning, enrollment management, policy formation, decision-making, accreditation, and internal and external reporting.
-He conducts statistical analysis, departmental self-studies, creates and distributes surveys, trains graduate research assistants, and fulfills ad hoc requests.
+He conducts data analyses and writes reports in support of assessment, planning, enrollment management, policy formation, decision-making, accreditation, and internal and external reporting.
+He supports departmental self-studies, develops forecast/prediction models, builds and maintains custom dashboards, constructs and maintains research database, creates and distributes surveys, trains graduate research assistants, and fulfills ad hoc requests.
 He received his PhD from University of California Riverside in Developmental Psychology and a Bachelor’s degree in Psychology from California State University, Northridge.

 Mariela Monge is a Research Technician.
 She is responsible for data mining, reporting, warehousing, and management.
 In addition, she performs statistical analyses and writing summaries in support of planning, enrollment management, policy formation, decision-making, and accreditation.
 Mariela received a B.A.
 In Psychology from San Diego State University and is expected to receive an M.S. in Industrial Organizational Psychology from California State University, San Bernardino.